-A total of up to 6 separate LED indicators are included on the front panel of the 9200.
+A total of 6 separate LED indicators are included on the front panel of the 9250 series.
 The following details the type of indication they represent.

-- Quantum Logo Indicates the unit is powered on and system status. - Channel A-D Indicates which channels are in the enabled state. - Active Indicates the unit is armed and/or channels are - actively pulsing (or waiting to be triggered).
+Quantum Logo Indicates the unit is powered on and system status.
+Channel A-D Indicates which channels are in the enabled state.

+• Channel A-D Indicates which channels are in the enabled state.

+Active Indicates the unit is armed and/or channels are actively pulsing (or waiting to be triggered).